VanOvermeire/aws-sdk-compile-checks/aws-sdk-compile-checks-macro/README.md

 Checks for the presence of required attributes when using calling AWS SDK client methods for some 300 AWS crates and 9000 methods.

-By default, the AWS SDK will panic at runtime when required properties are missing.
+By default, the AWS SDK will error at runtime when required properties are missing.
 With this macro, we shift to the left, failing at compile time.

 ## Install